 Four planning applications were discussed.
 One was to be an objection, one was no comment and a further two had observations.
 A number of residents were very concerned about road safety problems for vehicles and pedestrians from extra traffic from a possible additional dwelling.
 Councillors heard from residents on School Lane about the increasing danger of the bend there, with more cars delivering pupils and parking on pavements, especially near the dangerous bend, restricting visibility.
 A Village Gateway is to be installed there to remind road users that they are entering a residential area and should approach with appropriate speed and caution.
 Another resident reported various hazards which have arisen on the railway bridge on Back Lane.

 Congleton Town Councillor Robert Douglas gave an update on potential car parking charges and the ongoing campaign for a replacement Congleton Recycling facility.

 The meeting heard that the two planters from the Royal British Legion have been delivered which will be installed next to the commemorative bench at Brereton Green in time for Remembrance Day.
 Signs from the National Farmers Union were reviewed to encourage people to observe the country code when using the many footpaths in the parish Brereton Parish Council meetings are held monthly at Brereton Primary School.

-The next meeting will be held at 7.30pm on Monday 11 October.
-All residents of the parish are welcome to attend all or just the first part of the meeting and input on issues of local interest in the public forum session.
+The next meeting will be at 7.30pm on Monday 15 November.
+All are welcome to attend all or just the first part of the meeting and input in the public forum session.
 For meeting dates, see the parish notice boards or www.breretonparishcouncil.org.uk